xoltar/phat/python/README.rst

 This will install PHAT for whatever Python installation your `python` executable is associated with.
 Please ensure you use the `pip` that comes from the same directory where your `python` executable lives!

-Currently, the PHAT Python bindings are known to work on Linux with Python 2.7 and Python 3.5.
+Currently, the PHAT Python bindings are known to work on:

+* Linux with Python 2.7 (tested on Ubuntu 14.04 with system Python)
+* Linux with Python 3.5 (tested on Ubuntu 14.04 with Anaconda)
+* Mac OS X with Python 2.7 (tested on El Capitan with Anaconda)
+* Mac OS X with Python 3.5 (tested on El Capitan with Anaconda)

-Other configurations are untested but in progress.
+Other configurations are untested.

 Please let us know if there is a platform you'd like us to support, we will do so if we can.

 Sample usage